| CVE |

 CVSS v3.1 |

-| Due to missing authentication, SAP HANA 2.0 (hdbrss) allows an unauthenticated attacker to call a remote-enabled function that will enable them to view information.
-As a result, it has a low impact on the confidentiality but no impact on the integrity and availability of the system. |
+| Due to information disclosure vulnerability in anonymous API provided by SAP Business One (SLD), an attacker with normal user access could gain access to unauthorized information.
+As a result, it has a low impact on the confidentiality of the application but no impact on the integrity and availability. |

 | Due to an Information Disclosure vulnerability in Application Server ABAP, an authenticated attacker could read unmasked values displayed in ABAP Lists.
 Successful exploitation could lead to unauthorized disclosure of data, resulting in a high impact on confidentiality without affecting integrity or availability. |